Your child’s school can apply for funding to:

 - provide specialised equipment and assistive technologies

-- create learning spaces which cater for individual needs.
+- create learning spaces that cater for individual needs.

 Accessible Buildings Program

-Schools can apply for funding to pay for modifications which improve access for students, staff or visitors with disability.
+Schools can apply for funding to pay for modifications that improve access for students, staff or visitors with disabilities.
 This is called the Accessible Buildings Program.

 Modifications may include:

 - work to improve access for individual students.

 We'll only fund modifications if suitable facilities do not already exist.
 You can talk to the school about your child's needs.

 Funding is limited and subject to eligibility criteria.

 We'll prioritise your school’s request for funding if: